 “No data yet!….It is a capital mistake to theorise before you have all the evidence, it biases the judgement.”
 Sherlock Holmes

-For a long time we have, through professional good habit, been comfortable predicting the way ahead based on our experience, good judgement and assumptions.
+For a long time, we have, through good professional habit, been comfortable predicting the way based on our experience, sound judgement and assumptions.

-We have previously considered (from Joshua Foer) that a grand master chess player does not look several moves ahead, as we all assume, but rather is coldly reacting, more or less, to the opposition pieces presented in that moment.
+We have previously considered (from Joshua Foer) that a grandmaster chess player does not look several moves ahead, as we all assume, but instead is coldly reacting, more or less, to the opposition pieces presented at that moment.

-A form of trading, which I like a lot, is what I call “always in” trading.
-This is best done on a single market and timeframe.
+A form of trading, which I like a lot, is what I call “probability” trading; Best on a single market and timeframe.
 Always-in provides the dual meaning of direction of trade and committing to a trade direction wherever possible.

 Whenever we are confident of an always-in trade direction, then we are to do everything we can to enter the trade.

-In a neutral, or 50/50, event the trader waits.
-But as soon as the always-in is defined with some probability then the trader enters the trade.
+In a neutral, or 50/50, chart of probability the trader waits.
+With a defined probability of some likelihood, a trader enters the trade.

 Okay, there is more to it than that and why ‘always-in’ is a method, I think, for the experienced trader only – but bizarrely all beginners seem to start out with this or a similar methodology.

 To do the same in my previous career, it would be like joining the Red Arrows before completing flying training.